nuez/nuez.github.io/content/posts/calendar-for-freelancers.md

 date: 2018-02-15
 title: "How to build a super simple availability calendar."
 weight: 10
-description: "For my website I wanted a mini calendar showing my availability as a freelancer.
-I used jQuery and the Google Calendar API to build it."
 ---

-As a freelancer I like my (potential) clients to be aware of my availability, so we both don't waste our time.
-To make the calendar as hassle-free as possible I wanted integrate it with Google Calendar, so all it would take is to fill in my availability there.
+As a freelancer I like my (potential) clients to be aware of my availability.
+I decided to build something that would allow me to fill in my availability in Google Calendar, which would then be displayed in a nice widget on the website.

-All I need is a simple view of a calendar, without details of each event: just whether or not I am available for work.
-I figured that the good ol' jQuery Datepicker would do just fine.
+The widget doesn't need to display anything but whether or not I am available or busy on a certain day.
+I figured that the good ol' jQuery Datepicker would do perfectly.

 So here's what I did.

 ### 1. Get an API Key.

-Although most of the documentation you find online about authenticating for Google APIs is about OAUTH2 and complicated authentication flows, authenticating for publicly accessible Google content is really simple: all you need is an API key.
+When you google for accessing the Google API, most forums will point you in the direction of the OAUTH2 protocol.
+Using OAuth would be necessary if we wanted to access restricted content.
+For accessing publicly accessible content, the Google API is a lot easier.
+All you need is an URL and an API key.

 Go to [https://console.developers.google.com](https://console.developers.google.com) and create a new project.
 Select ```credentials``` and create an *API Key*.
 You can restrict the use of the key although you don't have to.
 Copy the API key value somewhere: we'll need it in our code.